 Outreach to Rural Well Owners Underway

 Approximately 9,500 rural well owners in Sonoma County received surveys designed to elicit their concerns and ideas about local groundwater conditions.
-The purpose of the survey is to raise awareness about local groundwater management and to solicit feedback from well owners regarding any concerns they may have about groundwater in the basin.
-The survey results will be used as the basis for focus groups that will provide an opportunity for more in-depth discussions of issues and ideas for improving groundwater conditions.
+The purpose of the survey was to raise awareness about local groundwater management and to solicit feedback from well owners regarding any concerns they may have about groundwater in the basin.
+The survey results were used as the basis for focus groups to provide an opportunity for more in-depth discussions of issues and ideas for improving groundwater conditions.

 Practitioners Work Groups

 The three Sonoma County GSAs received funding from California Department of Water Resources through the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018 (Proposition 68) to facilitate four work groups comprised of technical subject experts.
 The work groups were formed to help with the development of the Groundwater Sustainability Plans in four areas: